The man behind The Grueling Truth - Where Legends Speak

 Tragedies in sports happen.
 Take the 1986 World Series.
-Boston Red Sox first baseman Bill Buckner was literally run out of town after his error allowed the winning run to score.
-The Red Sox lost the series and thousands of Sox fans cried.
-There have been other sporting events that have ended in heartbreak, but those are not really tragedies per-say, they’re just bad breaks that cost your team a game.
+Boston Red Sox first baseman Bill Buckner was run out of town after his error allowed the winning run to score.
+As a result, the Red Sox lost the series, and thousands of Sox fans cried.
+Other sporting events have ended in heartbreak, but those are not tragedies per se; they’re just bad breaks that cost your team a game.

-Today we are going to discuss the truly tragic murder of Lyman Bostock.
+Today we are going to discuss the genuinely tragic murder of Lyman Bostock.

-Lyman Bostock Jr. was born in Birmingham, Alabama, the son of Annie Pearl Bostock and Lyman Bostock Sr. (1918–2005).
+Lyman Bostock Jr. was born in Birmingham, Alabama, with Annie Pearl Bostock and Lyman Bostock Sr. (1918–2005).
 Bostock’s dad was a professional baseball star from 1938 to 1954 as a first baseman in the old Negro Leagues.
 Pearl and Bostock Sr. split when Bostock Jr. was just a young child.
-Pearl relocated with her son Lymon to Gary, Indiana in 1954.
-At one time Gary had been a thriving steel mill city full of hope and promise.
+Pearl relocated with her son Lymon to Gary, Indiana, in 1954.
+At one time, Gary had been a thriving steel mill city full of hope and promise.
 The growth of the steel industry brought prosperity to the community.
 Broadway was known as a commercial center for the region.
 Department stores and architecturally significant movie houses were built in the downtown area and the Glen Park neighborhood.
-Unfortunately, after World War II, Gary entered a period of steep decline which began in the mid to late 1950’s.
+Unfortunately, after World War II, Gary entered a period of steep decline, which began in the mid to late 1950s.
 With opportunities dwindling in Gary, Annie and Lymon choose to relocate again and in 1958.
 They hitched up stakes and moved to sunny Los Angeles in California.
-Sadly after his parents broke up, Bostock remained estranged from his father for the remainder of his life, feeling that his dad his abandoned him.
+Sadly after his parents broke up, Bostock remained estranged from his father for the remainder of his life, feeling that his dad abandoned him.

-Times remained tough for the Bostock’s.
+Times remained challenging for the Bostock’s.
 Money was tight.
 Young Lymon’s baseball glove was stolen.
-His mother didn’t have the cash to buy him a new mitt so he accepted a donated glove.
-The problem was that the glove was a left-handed and Lymon was right-handed.
-To compensate for the left-handed glove, Lymon learned to catch the ball with the awkward glove by making basket catches.
+His mother didn’t have the cash to buy him a new mitt, so he accepted a donated glove.
+The problem was that the glove was left-handed, and Lymon was right-handed.
+So Lymon learned to catch the ball with the awkward glove to compensate for the left-handed glove by making basket catches.
 Bostock frequently caught fly balls this way for the rest of his baseball life.

-Bostock played baseball at Manual Arts High School in Los Angeles and after graduating from there, he attended San Fernando Valley State College, now known as California State University, Northridge (CSUN).
-Bostock did not play baseball his first two years in College, choosing instead to protest the unfair treatment against African-American.
-A wake-up call arrived in 1970 after he was arrested and thrown in jail for three weeks because of a student protest he was involved in.
+Bostock played baseball at Manual Arts High School in Los Angeles, and after graduating from there, he attended San Fernando Valley State College, now known as California State University, Northridge (CSUN).
+Bostock did not play baseball his first two years in college, protesting the unfair treatment against African-Americans.
+However, a wake-up call arrived in 1970 after he was arrested and thrown in jail for three weeks because of a student protest he was involved in.

 Bostock’s minor league stops were in Charlotte in 1972, Orlando in 1973, and Tacoma in 1974.
 His batting averages for those years were .294, .313, and .333.

 He was promoted to the major leagues in 1975 by the Minnesota Twins.
 Bostock was an excellent fielding centerfielder.
-In just his second year, he batted .323 placing him fourth in the American League behind legends like George Brett, Hal McRae, and Rod Carew.
-One of Bostock’s greatest achievements was hitting for the cycle in a 17–4 Twins victory over the Chicago White Sox.
+In his second year, he batted .323, placing him fourth in the American League behind legends like George Brett, Hal McRae, and Rod Carew.
+However, one of Bostock’s most significant achievements was hitting for the cycle in a 17–4 Twins victory over the Chicago White Sox.

-In 1977, Bostock’s .336 batting average was second only to that of teammate Rod Carew’s .388.
+In 1977, Bostock’s .336 batting average was second only to teammate Rod Carew’s .388.
 Bostock tied the Major League record with twelve putouts in one game that season as well.

 Free-Agency allowed Angels owner Gene Autrey to acquire Bostock for the 1978 season.
 He immediately decided to donate 10,000 dollars to a church in Birmingham to rebuild its Sunday school.
-Bostock’s Angel’s career got off to a slow start.
+Unfortunately, Bostock’s Angel’s career got off to a slow start.
 His April batting average was a miserable .150.
-Bostock met with team officials and offered to forgo his first month’s salary because he was playing so poorly.
+Bostock met with team officials and offered to forgo his first month’s salary because he played poorly.
 The Angels management turned him down.
 Instead, Bostock donated a month’s salary to charity.
-He eventually got his swing straightened out, finishing the season with a .296. batting average.
+He eventually got his swing straightened out, finishing the season with a .296.
+Batting average.
 Unfortunately, his 1978 season would be cut short.

 Bostock’s last day on earth was on September 23, 1978.
 The sequence of events that led to Bostock’s senseless murder is from various Chicago newspapers.

 Bostock met Barbara Smith at a dinner party his uncle, Ed Turner, was hosting.
-Afterward, Smith, Bostock, Turner, and Smith’s sister, Joan Hawkins, got into Turner’s car and started driving to Hawkins’ home.
-At some point, Leonard Smith drove up alongside Turner, began chasing him, and Turner ran several red lights, but then hit congestion and stopped.
+Afterward, Smith, Bostock, Turner, and Smith’s sister, Joan Hawkins, got into Turner’s car and drove to Hawkins’ home.
+At some point, Leonard Smith drove up alongside Turner, began chasing him.
+Turner ran several red lights but then hit congestion and stopped.
 Smith got out of his car with a small-gauge shotgun, fired a single shot into the back seat of Turner’s car, and hit Bostock, not the intended victim, Barbara.
-Actually, Barbara was hit by a single pellet in the neck, but Bostock took the rest of the shot in the right side of his head.
+A single pellet hit Barbara in the neck, but Bostock took the rest of the shot on the right side of his head.
 He was taken to St. Mary’s Medical Center and declared dead there about three hours later.